muratk5n/thirdwave/en/README.md

 ---

-SOH Taiwan visit doesn't seem to have helped..
+SOH Taiwan visit didn't seem to help..
 Just like the famed 90s "Tinnamen visit" clearly did nothing for democracy in China.
 Publicity stunt?